 - Pain or burning when you urinate

-- Pain or pressure in your lower abdomen
+- Pain or pressure in your lower abdomen and back

 - Urine that smells bad

 Your healthcare provider will ask about your signs and symptoms.
 Your provider may press on your abdomen, sides, and back to check if you feel pain.
 You may need any of the following:

 - Urinalysis will show infection and your overall health.

 - Urine cultures may show which germ is causing your infection.

 - CT or MRI pictures may be used if you have UTIs often or do not respond to treatment.
 You may be given contrast liquid to help the pictures show up better.
 Tell a healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell a healthcare provider if you have any metal in or on your body.